wxcctechsummit/wxcclabguides/labs/IVR_Contact_Routing.md

 - Map the DN from Control Hub - that is assigned to Wx Calling - on the Entry Point Mappings page.
 (Proivisioning > Entry Point Mappings).
 Map the DN to `EP_voice_wxcclab`

 ### 4. Verify the Audio Prompts, Create the Entry Point flow.
 - The audio prompts required for the script build out are wav files.
-The whole bundle of wav files [can be found here](/labs/prompts).
-Right click > Save link as OR click and then hit download.
+The whole bundle of wav files [can be found here](https://cisco.box.com/s/njmhdrho38mbohoqlc7iznkj74bgk7tv).
 - You may listen to the files to get an idea of the kind of flows being constructed in the later labs.
 - To create a flow and have these wav files ready for use, ensure that these prompt files are already uploaded to the org.
 - To upload the audio files, Go to  Routing Strategy (from Portal) > Resources > Audio Files and ensure that the audio files are uploaded.
 (Browse > New > Upload the files)